MakeSchool-Tutorials/Node-Rotten-Potatoes/P09-Push-to-Heroku/content.md

 # Sign Up For and Install Heroku

+> [action]
+>
-First you need to create a Heroku account at [heroku.com](https://www.heroku.com).
+> First you need to create a Heroku account at [heroku.com](https://www.heroku.com).
+>

-Then you will need to add the Heroku Command Line Interface (CLI) to your bash terminal so we can interact with the Heroku service via the terminal and git.
+> Then you will need to add the Heroku Command Line Interface (CLI) to your bash terminal so we can interact with the Heroku service via the terminal and git.
+Follow [these instructions](https://devcenter.heroku.com/articles/heroku-cli) to install the Heroku CLI.

-Next we'll have to initialize our project as a git repository...

 # Adding Your Procfile

 Before we push to Heroku, we'll have to create a special file, called `Procfile`, that lets Heroku know how to run your website.

+> [action]
+>
-Create and open your new `Procfile` using the following commands:
+> Create and open your new `Procfile` using the following commands:
+>
 ```bash
 $ touch Procfile
 $ atom Procfile
 ```

 Next, we need to insert the command to run our application on Heroku.

+> [action]
+>
-Paste the following into your new `Procfile` and save:
+> Paste the following into your new `Procfile` and save:
+>
 ```bash
 web: node app.js
 ```